jayalmaraz/jay-almaraz.github.io/docs/managers/configuring-your-onboarding-flow.md

 ---

 ## Skip To

 {: .no_toc .text-delta }

 1. TOC
    {:toc}

 ---

-## Campfire's onboarding flow
+## One step at a time

 {: .fs-10 }

-To get the most out of Campfire, and give your volunteers the best experience, you'll want to have a solid understanding of our onboarding framework.
+To get the most out of Campfire, and give your volunteers the best experience, you'll want to have an understanding of our onboarding flow.
+We start with a new applicant signing up, move through an email verification, and then enter the 'Set up your profile' stage.
+The volunteer is onboarded once they have met requirements and have a completed and approved volunteer profile.

+Let's walk through each stage;

 ![Campfire onboard flow diagram](./assets/configuring-your-flow/onboarding-flow.png){: .my-8 }